2ptr/Mallet/README.md

 ## Usage
 The tool itself consists of two basic parts - the generator and runner files.

 The generator will take a raw shellcode file and encrypt it using either a preset chain or a custom chain specified by the user.
-The keychain used will be written to a saved document and a decryption protocol will be inserted into the runner template.
+The keychain used will be written to a log file and a decryption protocol will be inserted into the runner template.

 The encrypted shellcode will then be included in whichever location of the runner the user wishes - `.text`, `.data`, `.rsrc`.
 The execution method may also be specified by the user.